Saturday, April 5, 2025

 Will "believers" or, more precisely, "the righteous in Christ" be judged?
 The answer is no; not with respect to their salvation.
 And what is salvation?
 Spiritual rescue from the consequences of sin; to be saved from eternal damnation.

 Make no mistake about it.
 We are justified by faith in Jesus Christ.
-The Bible says it; I believe it; that settles it.
+God says it; I believe it; that settles it.

 The Apostle Paul says: